anshikam30/Champsim/README.md

-##ChampSim
+## ChampSim

 This is part of Assignment 1 Q2 of course E0-243 Computer architecture offered at CSA department at Indian Institute of Science.

-In this assignment we evaluate different branch predictors with ChampSim simulator.
+In this assignment we have evaluated different branch predictors (BiModal, G-Share, Perceptron, Tage and Hybrid) with ChampSim simulator.

 We have only modified the files in branch folder (added Tage and Hybrid Predictors).
-ChampSim installation guilde can be found in ChampSim's README.md file.
+ChampSim installation guilde can be found in ChampSim's README.md file at `https://github.com/ChampSim/ChampSim/tree/master`.
 Follow the instructions on ChampSim Github link and set it up and the replace the Champsim's branch folder with the given branch folder, and then run.